 We are based in Canada, with head office, research and development, testing and manufacturing facilities in Burnaby, British Columbia.
-We also use a contract manufacturing facility in Tijuana, Mexico, have research and development facilities in Oregon, U.S.A., and have a sales, manufacturing, and research and development facility in Hobro, Denmark.
+We also use a contract manufacturing facility in Tijuana, Mexico, have research and development facilities in Oregon, U.S.A., and have a sales, manufacturing, and research and development facility in Southborough, Massachusetts and in Hobro, Denmark.